Once your student completes the admission and registration process, the next step includes paying tuition and fees.

-- Some students who expect and confirmed funds coming from a third-party agency, such as L & I.
+- Some students waiting for confirmed funds to arrive from a third-party agency, such as L & I.

 - Help your student understand, that registering for a class takes up a spot in that class, which may prevent other students from registering.

-- The college bills students for unpaid tuition and fees, even if they never attended class.
+- Your student must drop any class or classes they decide not to attend.
+The college bills students for unpaid tuition and fees, even if they never attended class.

 - Eventually the college sends unpaid bills to collections, which may affect your student’s credit.

-- You need your student’s ID number if you wish to pay the tuition and fees for your student.
+- You need your student’s college ID number if you wish to pay tuition and fees for your student.